garrandall/popular-music-data/tracks/miss-independent-ne-yo.md

 She got her own thing
 That's why I love her
 Miss Independent
-Ooh the way you shine
+Ohthe way you shine
 Miss Independent

-Ooh there's something about
+Ohthere's something about
 The kind of woman that can do for herself
 I look at her and it makes me proud
 There's something about her